Hawalli Governorate

-Hawalli Governorate (محافظة حولي Muḥāfaẓat Ḥawalli) is one of the six governorates of Kuwait, consisting of the following areas:
+Hawalli Governorate (محافظة حولي Muḥāfaẓat Ḥawalli) is one of the six governorates of Kuwait.

 Nawaf Al-Ahmad Al-Jaber Al-Sabah became governor in 1962.

 A more recent governor of the Hawalli governorate is Ahmad Nawaf Al-Ahmad Al-Sabah, who later became prime minister.

 A 2005 estimate reported the population of Hawalli to be 393,861.

 A 31 December 2007 estimate reported Hawalli's population to be 714,876.

 As of June 2014, the population of Hawalli is estimated to be 890,533.

+As of 2023, the population is estimated to be 967,923, while area is estimated to be 85 km², with a population density of approximately 11,000/km², making it the most densely populated governorate.